kurtcz/mariasek/README.md

 Batch Run Analysis
 ------------------

 To test different AI settings there are a few useful scripts.
+(Requires PowerShell 4.0+)

 **Marisek.GameGenerator**
 This script generates a number of random games and saves their definitions to a chosen directory.